CL-BZH/Undirected-Graph-Algorithms/README.md

 ```

 ### <span style="color:lime">Minimum Spanning Tree</span>
-An example on how to run the Prim's algorithm on an undirect graph can be seen in main.cpp.
+An example on how to run the Prim's algorithm on an undirect graph is shown in main.cpp.
 Below is the result when the test is performed on the graph described in file `mst_test.txt` that can be found in the `Test` directory.
 The graph looks like this:
 ![mst_test.txt](./Images/mst_test.png "Graph on which MST algo is run")